 That group of plants from the East Coast contained a number of plants that are not listed today on the Garden visitor guides (unless noted otherwise below).
 Many of these were native to Minnesota and a few were not.
 Of the plants received, some were introduced to the Garden for the first time in the Summer of 1909 (this being the first reference to them in her Garden Log).
 Here is a listing of most of those plants.
 Plants still extant are so noted.

 Not Native (several species are questionable as noted below)

-The selection from the East Coast also included a number of ferns and fern allies, of which these four were planted for the first time in the Garden.
+The selection from the East Coast also included a number of ferns and fern allies, of which these three were planted for the first time in the Garden.
 These were (Source and Native status noted):

 The summer was fine weather wise.
 Temperatures stayed close to average and there was adequate rainfall, including a 3 3/4 inch rain in mid-July.

 The large assortment of plants shipped from the East Coast that was outlined in her September 4th Garden Log entry certainly occupied a lot of Eloise Butler's time to plant but by September 12th she was already recording additional plantings.